waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Current Strategy: Stop Team Rocket
 - Method: Clear the restricted floors of the Radio Tower and stop the broadcast.
 - Status: Arrived on 4F.
-Battling Rocket Executive at (14, 1).
-GNEISS is using ROLLOUT against GOLBAT.
+Battling Rocket Girl at (12, 4).
 - Path: Radio Tower 4F -> Radio Tower 5F.
 - Tactical: Use stairs at (12, 0) on 4F to reach the top floor (5F).